Photo by Maria Baranova

 Performance Note

-This is a participatory performance where food and beverages will be provided and may be consumed.
-Audiences can pour themselves alcoholic drinks at any time during the performance.
-All guests will also receive a bottle of water and a non-alcoholic beverage at their seats.
+This is a participatory performance.
+Audiences can pour themselves drinks at any time during the performance.
+Alcoholic beverages and spirits will be provided by Ten To One Rum and non-alcoholic cocktails will be provided by Curious Elixirs.
+All guests will also receive a bottle of water and/or have the option to drink non-alcoholic ginger beer.

 Location